5 Things Great Brands Do | Part 4

 It starts by letting the customer define what constitutes good customer service and then acting upon those attributes.
 They believe you “can’t tell customers ‘you will be satisfied’ – the customer needs to arrive at that conclusion on their own through the service experience itself.”
 It’s this kind of attentiveness to the brand awareness and relentless determination will keep the L.L.Bean brand strong for another hundred years.

 How’s your customer experience?
 Take the time to be an “Undercover Boss” and find out!
 You can do things as simple as completing forms on your website, making calls to your call center, placing orders through your website and evaluating how “on brand” these touchpoints are.
-How did completing these actions made you feel.
+How did completing these actions make you feel?
 Were you frustrated or satisfied?
 Were you treated like you matter?
 Remember that every little thing matters and makes a positive or negative impression on your customer and prospects.
 Get it right!
 You owe it to your brand and your bottom line.

-Are you delivering on your brand promise?
 Your brand experience must be in line with your promise from initial contact through the sales process and beyond.

 Enter to win a $10 gift card to Starbucks!